WenjinGudaisy/SearcHPV/README.md

 CAP3/02/10/15 http://seq.cs.iastate.edu/cap3.html

 ```
+After intalling these tools, please make sure that their path have been added to you ".bashrc" script so that you can use them by typing the tool names in the terminal.

 2. Download and install
 Firstly, download and install the required resources.
 Then, tap these commands in your terminal: